Paucident planigale: Distribution and habitat

 The paucident planigale is found in arid inland areas from Lake Eyre, South Australia, to Moree, New South Wales, and from Mildura, Victoria, to the southwestern Northern Territory.
 It is often found in areas with cracked clay soils, including floodplains and interdune areas among sandhills, the cracks providing shelter from adverse weather conditions.

 Behaviour

 Paucident planigale is predominantly nocturnal and enters a state of torpor in unfavourable conditions to reduce energy expenditure in times of inactivity.
 The paucident planigale exhibits basking or sunning (behavior) as an energy-conserving strategy.
 The paucident planigale is the smallest mammal to display basking behavior in the wild in order to reduce energy requirements, particularly in winter.
 Basking assists with survival in harsh and unpredictable environments with limited food availability.
 The paucident planigale forages through low lying vegetation, soil crevices, and leaf litter for invertebrates and small vertebrates.

 Threats

 The paucident planigale is hunted by introduced predators such as foxes and feral cats.
-Poisoning by cane toads is also a risk.
 Loss of habitat by frequent burning, reducing ground cover, disturbances to vegetation surrounding water bodies, and habitat degradation are all threatening factors for paucident planigale.